Skip to main content

 BRIVIACT® (brivaracetam) CV is a prescription medicine used to treat partial-onset seizures in people 1 month of age and older.
 It is not known if BRIVIACT is safe and effective in children younger than 1 month of age.

-• BRIVIACT was added to 1 to 2 common antiepileptic medicines
+• BRIVIACT was added to 1 to 2 common antiseizure medicines

 • Some patients were also being treated with vagal nerve stimulation (VNS)